 3. One in, one out

 Another minimalist hack is that, if you buy a new item, you need to declutter another one from your house.

 For instance, if you want to buy a new t-shirt, you should get rid of an old t-shirt that you already own.

-Minimalism should be something practical and that adds value to your life, not the opposite.
+Minimalism should be something practical that adds value to your life, not the opposite.

 Nowadays, we have the chance to be able to scan almost anything.

-It means you don’t need to save all of those paper files and documents.
+It means you don’t need to save all these papers and documents.

 There are some administrative documents that we should keep.

-However, if we just scanned and got rid of other papers, we would get a lot of space back in our drawers and cupboards!
+However, if we just scanned and recycled other papers, we would get a lot of space back in our drawers and cupboards!

-You can also scan photographs, bills, mail, magazine pages, recipes you like in your recipe books.
+You can also scan photographs, bills, mail, magazine pages, and recipes you like in your recipe books.